 Some runners also like to wear a watch to keep track of the time.
 If you're trying to increase the number of minutes you spend running, then having something to check your time against can be a good idea.

 Going for a run can be pretty simple -- you just open your front door, set one foot in front of the other and go.
 But for some, running outside isn't an option (especially those in very cold climates) and for others it's more convenient to work out in a gym or at home.
 For these reasons, many people choose to do their running inside on a treadmill.
 Some treadmills can change the speed and incline for you, and some can even monitor your heart rate and tell you the number of calories you're burning.
 While they're not required equipment, treadmills offer an alternative to hitting the pavement.

-To find out more about what it takes to be a runner and the benefits of getting out and getting active, take a few minutes to run through the links on the next page.
+To find out more about what it takes to be a runner and the benefits of getting out and getting active, take a few minutes to run through the links below.

 - How the Ironman Works

 - How to Train for Your First 5K

 - How to Train for Your First Marathon